deepamgupta/tkinter-registeration-form/README.md

-# tkinter-registeration-form
+# tkinter-registeration-form with sqlite3 database
-A simple registration from o tkinter
+A simple registration from on pthon GUI Library tkinter.

+# Just for fun
+We will be playing with tkinter components and get the entries from the user and store them in the database.